 On a general note, install social share buttons on your blog to make it easy for your audiences to share your content with their networks.
 Specifically, here’s what you can do on 4 of the most popular networks for sharing blog content:

 - Pinterest: A visual search engine; the largest source of traffic for bloggers.
 Use it to create pins that link back to your food blog.
+For more tips make sure you check out our Pinterest marketing guide.

 A Few Ways to get Traffic/Followers